Employment

 Physical Demands:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-While performing the duties of this job the employee is required to stand; use continuous hand, arm and finger manipulation.
-Environment requires climbing steep stairwells, so comfortable clothing and shoes with non-skid soles are recommended.
-The employee is occasionally required to lift up to 25-50 pounds.
-The vision requirements include: clear concise, close/distance vision, peripheral vision, depth perception and ability to adjust focus.
+While performing the duties of this job the employee is regularly required to sit, use hands to file, handle cash, talk and hear.
+The employee is frequently required to reach with hands and arms.
+The employee is occasionally required to stand, walk and climb and balance.
+The employee is occasionally required to lift 10-20 pounds.
+The vision requirements include close vision, distance vision, peripheral vision, depth perception, and the ability to adjust focus.

 Work Environment:

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-While performing the duties of this job the employee is occasionally exposed to wet and/or humid conditions; moving mechanical parts; fumes or airborne particles; outside weather conditions and vibration.
-The noise level in the environment is moderate.
-Exposure to chemical agents, painting supplies and fumes.
+While performing the duties of this job the employee is occasionally exposed to wet, hot, cold, and/or humid conditions; fumes or airborne particles, and outside weather conditions.
+The noise level in the environment is moderate to occasionally loud.
+The admissions cashier work in booths.

 Supervisor: